Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Experiments and Discussion

-To assess the generalization of the proposed CDRL algorithm TD3AQ, the model trained solely on the CHTC-LT drive cycle will be tested on four additional, distinct drive cycles (JE05, HD-UDDS, WHVC, and HHDDT).
-Table~\ref{tab:generalization} presents the simulation results, where $Cost$ is the final converted fuel consumption. $\nu_{T_m}$, $\nu_{\omega}$, and $\nu_{soc}$ denote the proportion of times that the motor torque, engine speed, and battery SOC, respectively, violate their respective constraints over the entire test cycle.
-The calculation formula is as follows:
+To evaluate the generalization capabilities of the proposed HARL algorithm TD3AQ, the model trained exclusively on the CHTC-LT drive cycle is tested on three additional drive cycles: JE05, HD-UDDS, and WHVC.
+The simulation results are summarized in Table~\ref{tab:generalization}.